DevsNG/api-backend/CONTRIBUTING.md

 This could be from added security, or code refactoring, or installation of a package to ease a process, or even taking your yime out to add comments to code lines.
 Whatever the case may be, please add it with the reason in your pull request.

+## Community

+You can find the Developers Nigeria (Devs Ng) slack group [here](https://devs.ng).
+Please be sure to send a join request.
+We will take on community projects from time to time.